10-Seconds on the Ooni Fyra 12

 - Perforated peel – slightly more expensive peel that is perforated to let steam and excess flour/semolina out for a crustier finish

-- Infrared thermometer – tells you exactly how hot your oven is (there’s no thermometer)
+- Infrared thermometer – tells you exactly how hot your oven is (there’s no built-in thermometer)

 - Ooni Fyra 12 carry cover – definitely recommend for easy and safer transportation